 Cosmetic procedures, such as shampooing too often, perms, bleaching, and dyeing hair can contribute to overall hair thinning by making hair weak and brittle.
 Tight braiding, using rollers or hot curlers, and running hair picks through tight curls can also damage and break hair.
 However, these procedures don't cause baldness.
 In most instances hair grows back normally if the source of the problem is removed.
 Still, severe damage to the hair or scalp sometimes causes permanent bald patches.

 Medical conditions.
-Thyroid disease, lupus, diabetes, iron deficiency, and anemia can cause hair loss, but when the underlying condition is treated the hair will return.
+Thyroid disease, lupus, diabetes, iron deficiency, eating disorders, and anemia can cause hair loss, but when the underlying condition is treated the hair will return.

 Diet.
 A low-protein diet or severely calorie-restricted diet can also cause temporary hair loss.